Chapter 12 Dates and Times

 ## [1] "2010-09-18 17:30:00 UTC" "2010-09-18 17:30:00 UTC"

-In the above case, lubridate is correctly parsing the AM/PM designation, but it is better to always specify times using 24 hour notation and skip the AM/PM designations.
+In the above case, lubridate is correctly parsing the AM/PM designation, but it can be a better convention to specify times using 24 hour notation and skip the AM/PM designations.

 12.2 Time Zones

 Time zones are incredibly important because as humans, we like to have a reasonable scale designating the morning, evening, and night that is universally understood.
-However this introduces a huge number of complication in scheduling across time zones.
-To further complicate matters, daylight savings times have us skipping forward an hour during the spring and falling back an hour in the fall.
+This introduces a huge number of complications when scheduling across time zones.
+To further complicate matters, daylight savings time has us skipping forward an hour during the spring and falling back an hour in the fall - but of course here in Arizona (and a few other locations around the globe) we do not practice daylight savings time.
+We want ways to be able to handle changing time zones, with these intricate differences.

-By default, R codes the time of day using UTC (Coordinated Universal Time) standard, which is nearly inter-changeable with Greenwich Mean Time (GMT).
+By default, R codes the time of day using UTC (Coordinated Universal Time), which is nearly inter-changeable with Greenwich Mean Time (GMT).
 To specify a different time zone, use the tz= option.
 For example:

 mdy_hm('9-18-2010 5:30 PM', tz='MST') # Mountain Standard Time